MaCoredroid/Cenvoy-ChromeExtension/README.md

 - **OpenAI Model**: Choose which model to use (gpt-3.5-turbo, gpt-4, etc.)
 - **Specific API Key**: Optional API key for this specific template
 - **Workflow Steps**: Sequential processing steps for complex tasks

+### Model Management
+- Add custom OpenAI models by ID
+- Reorder models to prioritize frequently used ones
+- Remove models you don't use (except GPT-4, which is always available)

 ## Use Cases